The number of women with diabetes in pregnancy is increasing. Diabetes causes problems for both the pregnant mother and her child.

-Diabetes mellitus is presented in two basic forms, type 1 diabetes and type 2 diabetes.
-It is characterized by metabolic abnormalities and high blood glucose levels that cause serious complications for patients.
+Doctors present diabetes mellitus in two basic forms: type 1 diabetes and type 2 diabetes.
+It is characterized by metabolic abnormalities and high blood glucose levels.
+They can cause serious complications for patients.

 Gestational diabetes is a separate disease that nevertheless shares common features with type 2 diabetes such as insulin resistance.

-Gestational diabetes is manifested in a woman who did not have diabetes before pregnancy.
+Gestational diabetes appears in a woman who did not have diabetes before pregnancy.

-The increase in body weight and the hormonal changes observed in the pregnant woman contribute to gestational diabetes or the aggravation of pre-existing diabetes.
-Gestational diabetes is estimated to occur in 5% of women who are pregnant.
+The increase in body weight and the hormonal changes observed in the pregnant woman contribute to gestational diabetes.
+Or even the aggravation of pre-existing diabetes.
+We estimate that gestational diabetes occurs in 5% of women who are pregnant.

 Pregnant women who do not properly control their diabetes are at serious risk.
 These include the risks for the child and for mother:

-Macrosomia: The newborn child is larger and has a body weight outside the normal range increasing the risk for delivery complications such as shoulder dystocia.
+Macrosomia: The newborn child is larger and has a body weight outside the normal range.
+This increases the risk for delivery complications such as shoulder dystocia.

-Hypoglycemia of the newborn: The newborn has low blood glucose levels in the blood, which can lead to serious complications.
+Hypoglycemia of the newborn: The newborn has low blood glucose levels in the blood.
+This can lead to serious complications.

 Larger risk for respiratory problems and jaundice in the newborn.

 Hypertension, kidney disease, heart disease, nerve disease, eye diseases (diabetic retinopathy) and blindness: the above problems arise when the woman neglects diabetes.